gatlin/oyster/README.md

 ## Introduction

 We had this cool idea and wanted to get it out the door ASAP.
-Thus, this is not polished.

-Oyster is a simple server which accepts Perl snippets from a Redis list, redirects STDIN/STDOUT to Redis lists, and `evals` the snippet.
-The snippet can naively read / write from / to STDIN / STDOUT (apologies for the awkward sentence).

-Each snippet is run in its own separate process.
-Nothing fancy is used.

-The upshot is that a hosted web service could be built on this and interact with Oyster via Redis, thus allowing for programming practice in the browser.

-Not that the authors of this project intend to do any such thing, of course.

->_>
+So, without too much egregious apology, we'd like to come clean that this is not a finished product - but it's functional!

+Oyster is a forking server which remotely runs Perl code.
+It makes the program's STDIN and STDOUT available as Redis lists, and communicates with its frontend via Redis as well.

+The upshot is that you can write naive Perl code and run it *interactively* in the browser.
+This doesn't simply eval code and print the output: you can accept textual input in real time.
+We think this is neat.

+We have written an example web application using Tatsumaki; the relevant code is in app.psgi (and usage is below).
+It exists to showcase the current features of oyster.
+We encourage people to come up with their own frontends to oyster for any purpose they see fit.

 ## Usage

-Run ./oyster.pl

-In redis-cli,

-    lpush bluequeue "000MAGICMAGICMAGICprint 'Hello!';"
-    lrange 000:out 0 -1
-    1) "Hello!"

-The web interface is a PSGI application.
-To run:
+We have a simple PSGI-based web interface.
+We recommend running with plackup, eq

     plackup app.psgi -s Twiggy

-will suffice.
+Useful modules to have installed:

+* Plack
+* Plack::Handler::Twiggy
+* Data::Dump
+* Data::UUID
+* Text::MicroTemplate::File
+* Any::Moose
+* JSON
+* YAML
+* Redis
+* AnyEvent::Redis

+We include our custom Redis tiehandle class and the Tatsumaki framework in `lib/`.

+### Redis::MessageQueue

+Part of the magic sauce is a custom Redis tiehandle class which oyster uses extensively, and which can easily be used in your own web frontend (we use it in ours).
+Example usage:

+    tie my *REDISIN, "Redis::MessageQueue", 'keyname', host => 127.0.0.1, port => 6739;

+You can also do things like this ...

+    tie local *STDIN, 'Redis::MessageQueue', 'channel:in';

+... which is what we do in oyster.

 ## Limitations

 *   No code sanitation
 *   Had to turn off strict to get a pipe to the forked child.

-## Redis::MessageQueue
+## Roadmap

-We implement a TIEHANDLE for Redis.
-It is really badass; it might become its own project.
-Feel free to use it on its own under the same licensing.
+See the "Issues" page on GitHub.